Founder

 Why I built Doxa

 Doxa started with a simple conviction.
 God speaks.
 He has been speaking for a long time.
 Most of us have no durable way to hold on to what He has said.
-I wanted to build the thing that held it, searchable, private, and tied to Scripture and to the testimonies of people who have gone before us.
+We have bank accounts for money (some still have wallets for cash), but we have nothing for the treasures of personal prophecies.
+I wanted to build the thing that held them, searchable, private, and tied to Scripture and to the testimonies of people who have gone before us.

 Read the fuller story of why Doxa exists.